Onii-Fam/myshell/README.md

 • Instructions for running your programs/scripts

-Use as you would normally use a shell.
+Use as you would normally use a shell though i did not get piping functionality to work

 • Any challenges you encountered along the way